 - Double Rooms - The majority of rooms in the residence halls are designed for double occupancy.

 - Suite Style Rooms - This living option is available in Zacharias and Meredith Hall.
 These halls have a bathroom in between two bedrooms and there is a maximum of 4 residents who share the bathroom.

-- Private Bath Halls - McLean, Southwest, Northwest and Bates Runner have private bathrooms.
+- Private Bath Halls - McLean, Southwest, Northeast and Bates Runner have private bathrooms.
 Each resident's room has its own bathroom so two people share the bathroom.